 Bob Pettit is Executive Vice President for Headington Institute, overseeing day-to-day operations while managing strategic planning.
 Bob brings management skills and experience from previous leadership roles in business and higher education, including such organizations as Mattel, Symantec and UCLA.
 Bob earned his undergraduate degree in International Relations from Stanford and an MBA degree from UCLA Anderson.
 Fluent in Spanish, he has significant experience in Latin America as well as Europe and Asia.
 Bob enjoys outdoor activities, sporting events and music along with spending time with his family.

-Aaron Rosales is Research Assistant at the Headington Institute.
+Aaron Rosales is Technical Advisor at the Headington Institute.
 As an educator and doctoral student in clinical psychology, Aaron provides analysis for the Institute’s data driven research and services.
 Aaron also contributes to special research and writing projects.
 With a passion for the intersection of art and science, Aaron enjoys making coffee (from roasting to brewing), photography, and has a budding interest in woodworking.

 Dr. Brent Stenberg is Senior Consulting Psychologist, providing training, counseling, and consulting services with a special focus on leadership development.
 Over the years, Brent has traveled to places like Haiti, South Sudan, Pakistan, and Afghanistan in order to support regional staff welfare initiatives.
 He is a licensed clinical psychologist with 35 years of experience, working with individuals, groups, and communities.
 Brent enjoys international travel, mountaineering, and photography.